KremerMichael/.bash/README.md

 **scripts/**

-A collection of scripts that not used often enough to be include in a directory appeneded to $PATH.
+A collection of scripts that are not used often enough to be include in a directory appeneded to $PATH.

 # Install